Why is it some physicians have a big following when their content isn’t great?

 For example, if your posts are getting 40–60 views on average and one of them has 250, that’s a 400% increase!
 You must’ve done something right!

+The mistake beginners make is thinking analyzing the data is something you do once you’re an established creator.
 That’s backward thinking.
 You analyze the data to become established!